simonprickett/simonprickett.github.io/_posts/2023-02-16-plane-spotting-with-redis-nodejs-micropython.md

 </figure>

 This was the eighth and most ambitious project in my [Things on Thursdays IoT live streaming series](/things-on-thursdays-livestreams/).

-TODO this should be a description of the project...

 In the first episode I begin the project by demonstrating how to figure out to see which planes are passing by using a software defined radio USB stick, Redis and Node.js.
 I cover receiving data from the radio, decoding it, and storing it in Redis Hashes.